 Students planning to stay in Finland for more than three months must apply for a residence permit prior to entering Finland.

 Single or shared dormitories.
+The rent varies from approximately 400-600 EUR/month, according to the size, location, single/shared, and facilities.
 Generally, furnished housing includes kitchen facilities and private bath, with laundry facilities available.
-Bed and bath linens are not provided.
-Dormitories do not have restaurants or meal service.
+Bed and bath linens are typically not provided, and dormitories do not have restaurants or meal service.
 The total estimated cost, including transportation, leisure, and personal expenses, is approximately 500-720 EUR per month.

 The nearest airport is in Pori (POR), which requires a connection in Helsinki (HEL).
 You may obtain better schedules and fares traveling via Stockholm or Copenhagen into Turku (TKU), which is 55 miles south.
 There is frequent bus service to Pori and Turku with connections to points beyond.
 When flying to Helsinki, you may want to take a train or bus to Kankaanpää.